Are Your Hands Clean?

 - Turn off the water with your paper towel

-What about Hand Sanitizer?
+What about hand sanitizer?

-The CDC (Center for Disease Control) recommends soap and water washing over hand sanitizers when possible, as sanitizers do not eliminate all types of germs (including norovirus) and are not as good at getting heavily soiled or greasy hands clean.
+The CDC recommends soap and water washing over hand sanitizers when possible, as sanitizers do not eliminate all types of germs (including norovirus) and are not as good at getting heavily soiled or greasy hands clean.
 Sanitizers may also not remove harmful chemicals like pesticides and heavy metals.
 If you are using sanitizer, make sure you choose a product with at last 60% alcohol and that you apply according to manufacturer’s directions.

 - Hand towels